-The Governor’s Project Members of the Month are Key Clubbers who have been recognized for displaying outstanding effort in Feeding Our Future.
-If you or someone you know deserves to be recognized, please email their name, school, and a summary of why they are eligible to email@example.com.
+The Governor’s Project Key Club of the Month will be awarded to a Key Club that has been recognized for displaying an outstanding effort towards The HEALTH Project.
+If you believe your Key Club deserves to be recognized, please email the club’s name and a summary of why they are eligible to email@example.com.

 Reach out to your local soup kitchen or food distribution center.
 Find out how your Key Club can help package, transport, and distribute what is needed.
 Get Kiwanis, the rest of your school, and other community organizations involved.
 Take lots of pictures and make sure everyone knows about it!

 Pick a park or recreational area within your community that needs cleaning and organize a large scale clean up using your Kiwanis Family resources.
 Convince all of your friends to come out to the event on the days leading up to the clean up.
 You could even make it a competition between your Key Club and the other clubs in your school!

 Organize a clothing or a food drive in your community and donate the goods to a local homeless shelter.
 You could even ask to stay and volunteer in the homeless shelter by cleaning, cooking, or speaking with the residents.
 Go above and beyond and make this a weekly service project within your club!

 Contact local schools and youth organizations and ask how you can be of assistance.
 Whether you’re reading to the younger generation,mentoring them, or serving as an inspiring, older role model, the possibilities are endless.
 Establish a committee in your Key Club dedicated to managing this effort so that you are able to continue to be involved with younger generations throughout the year.

 On this day, clubs are encouraged to participate in any service project that falls under The HEALTH Project that best suits their individual community.
 Is there anything you did not have the opportunity to complete earlier in the week?
 Get creative and share your ideas and pictures with other Key Clubs by using the hashtag #FLKCHealth.